gos0808/Places-to-visit-frontend/README.md

-# About the Discover Canada Places App
+# About Places to visit in Canada App

 ## Description

-The Discover Canada Places App is an intuitive web application for exploring, creating, editing, and managing a list of must-visit destinations in Canada.
+The Places to visit in Canada App is an intuitive web application for exploring, creating, editing, and managing a list of must-visit destinations in Canada.
 The app is designed for travelers, adventurers, and those who love discovering new places.

 ## Key Features

 - **Explore Top Destinations**: Browse through a curated list of fascinating places to visit across Canada.
-- **Create New Places**: Add your own favorite destinations with details like name, province, description, and images..
+- **Create New Places**: Add your own favorite destinations with details like name, province, description, and images.
 - **Edit Place Details**: Update existing place information effortlessly to keep details current.
 - **Mark as Visited**: Keep track of your journey by marking places as visited without deleting them.